HLT-ISTI/LeQua2022_scripts/Readme.md

 Participants can now use the [evaluation script](evaluate.py) to evaluate the quality of their predictions with respect to the ground truth.

-After the test set is released, participants will be asked to generate predictions for the test samples, and to submit a prediction file.
+After the test set is released (see the [timeline](https://lequa2022.github.io/timeline/) for further details), participants will be asked to generate predictions for the test samples, and to submit a prediction file.
 Note that the ground truth prevalence values of the test samples will not be made available until the competition finishes.